-Course title Credits Credit distribution of the course Eligibility Pre-requisite of

-& Code Lecture Tutorial Practical/ criteria the course (if any)
+Course title & Code Credits Credit of Lecture distribution Tutorial of the course Practical/ Practice Eligibility criteria Pre-requisite of the course (if any) Human Physiology and Anatomy II 04 03 0 01 Class XII pass NIL

-Practice

-Human 04 03 0 01 Class XII pass NIL

-Physiology

-and

-Anatomy II

 - The course curriculum is a systematic presentation of physiological concepts to ensure appropriate depth and breadth of basic functioning of the human body and its interrelations with respect to heart, lung, kidney, gonads, endocrine glands and digestive system. - It would give students exposure of physiological concepts needed as foundations for further studies in pharmacology, pathology and pathophysiology etc. - It would provide a base to understand body defenses and the mechanisms of deranged function of human body - The curricular objectives are focused primarily on normal body function.
 Accordingly, wherever possible clinical examples have been illustrated to the underlying physiological principles.